by Ryan Webber

 Setup Ableton Live to Receive MIDI

-Once you open Ableton Live (or the Ableton Set you wish to control from Isadora) you will need to open the Preferences, found under the Options menu in Windows, and the Live menu on Mac.
+Once you open Ableton Live (or the Ableton Set you wish to control from Isadora) you will need to open the Preferences dialog, found under the Options menu in Windows, and the Live menu on Mac.
 Once open you need to click on the 'Link / MIDI' tab.

 Default settings. (new virtual port is highlighted in pink)Remote MIDI input activated for 'Isadora Virtual Port'. (new virtual port is highlighted in pink)